 The Daily Life Might Differ From What You Expect as a Laic.

 Well, unfortunately, in most types of academic projects, such moments are extremely rare.
-The daily life is all about sitting in your office and reading the specialistic literature, planning projects in every detail, meticulous and often tedious execution of these projects.
+Daily life is all about sitting in your office and reading the specialistic literature, planning projects in every detail, and meticulous and often tedious execution of these projects.

 On The Dysfunctional Teamwork in Academia.

 As a result, academics have an incentive to get their name onto as many papers as possible.
 While at the same time, doing as little as possible for each one of the projects they participate in.
 Their publication record will be the major factor that the granting agencies take into account while dividing the money for future projects.

 Furthermore, since academics prioritize finishing projects in which they are the leading authors over other projects, they often delay their input to the projects in which they are supporting authors.
 As a result, they successfully block them.

 The situation is not any better when we look at the employer-employee relationship.
 Unlike in industry, in academia bosses and their employees often have contradictory goals.
 Namely, your boss often wants you to exploit their research ideas that they developed a long, long time ago.
 So, you work on expanding their fame even further rather than working out your future line of research.